 Layering applies to block base colors and finer painted details too.
 Doubling up on the finer details may feel fiddly.
 However, it is worth it to make sure the details pop.
 Let the layers dry between painting.

 Any painter will tell you that bristles coming off brushes and sticking to their work happens frequently.
 This will likely happen when you are painting on underglaze.
 But there is no need to be concerned.
-And bristles that get stuck in the underglaze will burn of when the clay is fired.
+And bristles that get stuck in the underglaze will burn off when the clay is fired.

 When painting on underglaze it’s a good idea to be generous with the amount you apply.
-This will ensure that you cover the areas that you want to cover, and the color is even.
+This will ensure that you cover the areas that you want to cover, and that the color is even.
 However, be careful not to load your brush so much that it drips once it has been applied.

 If you are working with multiple colors, make sure that your brush is clean when switching between colors.
 And dry your brush between different coats too.
 If you dip a very wet brush into your underglaze you will be diluting the mixture as you go along.